TykTechnologies/tyk-schemas/JSON/README.md

 In the **Schema file or URL** field, specify the **Raw version** URL of one of the Tyk schemas that you want.
 For example, for "Tyk OAS APi definition" add the URL https://raw.githubusercontent.com/TykTechnologies/tyk-schemas/main/JSON/draft-04/schema_apidefoas.json

-Example for setting JSON schema for "Tyk OAS APi definition":
+Example for setting JSON schema for "Tyk OAS API Definition":
 <img width="1178" alt="image" src="https://user-images.githubusercontent.com/3155222/180099534-ef58b1f2-dc18-4113-b47d-ed789f63da0a.png">